Accelerating revenue becomes a lot easier when you overcome customer objections.

 Customer Objections #3.
 Lack of Budget

-- Competitor(s) with an aggressive price reached out to the prospect during the evaluation phase
+- A competitor with an aggressive price reached out to the prospect during the evaluation phase

-- Prospect decided to buy and is trying one last time to reduce the price
+- The prospect is ready to buy and is negotiating one last time to reduce the cost

-- Sales didn’t involve the procurement team (or the actual cost center) in buying during the early stage of evaluation
+- The sales team didn’t involve the procurement team in the early evaluation stage

-“They shift away from price to the frustrations of their jobs.”
+“They shift away from price to the frustrations of their jobs,” says Barathi.

 Customer Objections #4.
 Lack of Features

-As the new tool on the block, Sandeepan Jindal is all-too-familiar with features-based customer objections.
+As the underdog, BidFortune is all-too-familiar with such customer objections.

-The co-founder of BidFortune says, “Our objections are either about our slightly different workflow or missing features.”
+“Our objections are either about our slightly different workflow or missing features,” shares Sandeepan Jindal.

 Customer Objections #5.
 Lack of Need

-“We focus on the sense of RELIEF that our other clients feel when they know that everything is under control.
-It’s a positive spin, rather than the negative spin, and it’s far more impactful.”Nicholas Holmes, owner of Contract Hound
+“We focus on the sense of RELIEF our other clients feel when they know that everything is under control.
+It’s a positive spin, rather than the negative spin, and it’s far more impactful.”Nicholas Holmes, founder and CEO of Contract Hound

 Customer Objections #6.
 Lack of Trust

-“Prospects are worried we’ll fail and close shop after integrating our engagement tool into their platform.
-I’m sure many B2B startups face this issue, whether they’re told about it or not.”Ofir Yogev, co-founder and chief business officer at Meetengo
+“Prospects are worried we’ll fail and close shop after integrating our engagement tool into their platform,” reveals the co-founder and chief business owner.

 - Present advisory board: Talk about your startup’s advisory board to instill confidence (e.g., “John Doe, one of our advisors, is a VC who’s invested in 22 startups over the last ten years and led five of them through IPO.”)

 - Share wins: List the achievements under your belt to assure prospects they’re making the right decision (e.g., “This isn’t our first rodeo.
-Before this, we were the co-founders of Awesomesauce Startup, a SaaS tool that Big Name Corporation recently acquired.”)
+Before this, we were the co-founders of [Startup], a SaaS tool that [Company] recently acquired.”)

 - Demonstrate commitment: Prove you go the extra mile for customers (e.g., “We went from 0 customers to 1,593 in two weeks.
 To support them, we built a Facebook Group where they can ask questions, share tips, and learn from other users.”).

-It can be disheartening to hear one customer objection after another.
-Luckily, these startups proved that it is possible to convince skeptic prospects and turn them into loyal customers.
+It’s disheartening to hear objection after objection.
+Fortunately, these startups proved it is possible to convert skeptic prospects into customers and advocates.